fizyr/dr_param/README.md

 It also includes functions to perform simple preprocessing on YAML files.
 The preprocessing adds support for including other YAML files and parameter expansion in strings.

-The library uses `yamlcpp` for the `YAML::Node` type, so it's fully compatible with `yamlcpp`.
+The library uses `yaml-cpp` for the `YAML::Node` type, so it's fully compatible with `yaml-cpp`.
-However, some functions from `yamlcpp` have alternatives here with extended functionality and/or better error reporting.
+However, some functions from `yaml-cpp` have alternatives here with extended functionality and/or better error reporting.
-When available, you should prefer using functions from this library over functions from `yamlcpp`.
+When available, you should prefer using functions from this library over functions from `yaml-cpp`.

 For historical reasons, it still includes utilities for loading information from the ROS parameter server too, but these are deprecated.
 Using the ROS parameter server is considered harmful and should be avoided.